 Moon Phase - Read the arc Elfride's Past.
 She may have been sad when Kinkle lost, but when he lived, she had a lot of good reasons for hating him.
 It takes three chapters of manga to explain her backstory before the main characters met her, and it's almost all just Kinkle being a complete monster.

-In YuYu Hakusho, where a recently resurrected Mazoku Yusuke get possessed by his ancestral father and proceeds to delivery a Curb-Stomp Battle and No-Holds-Barred Beatdown to Big Bad Shinobu Sensui.
+In YuYu Hakusho, where a recently resurrected Mazoku Yusuke get possessed by his ancestral father and proceeds to deliver a Curb-Stomp Battle and No-Holds-Barred Beatdown to Big Bad Shinobu Sensui.
 Yusuke becomes extremely pissed for him interfering with his fight and is bent on training to get stronger and defeat him.

 Subverted in Hellsing; SerasVictoria is one of the few people her master, Alucard has a remotely good relationship with.
 Seras looks up to and genuinely likes Alucard even though he's an inhuman monstrosity that frequently scares the crap out of her, and Alucard appears to have a soft spot for his fledgling.